-Below you will find a copy of the supply list letter for incoming fifth graders.
+Below you will find a copy of the supply letter sent home to incoming fifth graders.
+I am looking forward to meeting everyone in August!

 Dear Parent(s)/Guardian(s) of Incoming Fifth Graders,